 In the years since the Procrit case, the problem of counterfeit pharmaceuticals has grown exponentially as the “bad guys” devise increasingly sophisticated and hard-to-detect counterfeiting schemes.
 A proactive solution and instant authentication have to be the goals for any pharmaceutical company that doesn’t want to be at the complete mercy of the counterfeiters in 2018 and beyond.

-The reality is, answering all those questions and developing an instant authentication solution isn’t as difficult as it may seem—if you’re working with the right partner.
+In reality, answering all those questions and developing an instant authentication solution isn’t as difficult as it may seem—if you’re working with the right partner.
 The right partner will devise an effective strategy and guide you along the way to implementation and beyond.
-The key point is: finding the partner that will work with you and your third-party vendors to establish a customized program that will make instant authentication a standard operating procedure.
+The key point is finding the partner willing to work with you and your third-party vendors to establish a customized program that will make instant authentication a standard operating procedure.
 To accomplish this, the program must include design, seamless implementation, and operational and ongoing support.